University of Maine – Campus Recreation

 - Excellent oral and written communication skills

-- Reasonable level of physical fitness
+- A reasonable level of physical fitness

 Priority may be given to individuals with the following certification(s):